cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

     Note over CE: The container engine is now<br>blocked on shutdown, waiting<br>for processes to terminate.
 </div>

+<small>(Of course, in reality, all signalling passes through the kernel, but
+that's omitted here for brevity.)</small>

-There is a job in production that interfaces with hardware.
-This hardware may -- legitimately or less legitimately -- take a long time to do DMA transfers.
+To summarise the diagram above as text: there is a job in production that interfaces with hardware.
+This hardware may -- legitimately or less legitimately -- take an indefinite time to do DMA transfers.
 Once a DMA transfer has started, it can't be stopped until the hardware says it's done, and in order to ensure that, the process enters D state.

-During this whole process, the scheduler that decides which jobs should be on which machines (like Kubernetes' scheduler, for example) decides that this container should be evicted from this machine.
-Normally that's pretty
-straightforward: ask the container to shut down itself, and if it takes too long, send it SIGKILL.
+Imagine that while we are stuck for some indefinite period in D state, the scheduler that decides which jobs should be on which machines (like Kubernetes' scheduler, for example) decides that this container should be evicted from this machine.
+Normally that's pretty straightforward: ask the container to shut down itself, and if it takes too long, send it SIGKILL.
 After that we can do some cleanup for any state we might have had, and we're more or less done.

 D states complicate this.
 Because D states cannot typically be interrupted in order to preserve system integrity, they typically don't even respond to